 Welcome to a tutorial on how to capture photos with a webcam in Javascript.
-Yes, the Stone Age of the Internet is long over, and it is totally possible to take photos straight from using Javascript… Although it is not so straightforward and requires quite a bit of coding.
-Just how do we do it?
-Read on to find out!
+Yes, the Stone Age of the Internet is long over, and it is totally possible to take pictures directly using Javascript.

 TABLE OF CONTENTS